-[NOTE: Beginning in Fall 2014, when students repeat a course in order to improve their mastery of the course material, they will earn credit for the course only once, but both the original grade and the grade for the repeated course will be included in the grade point average for the appropriate semester and both will be included in the cumulative grade point average, each weighted by the semester hours for the course.
+Students have the opportunity to repeat a course in order to improve their mastery of the course material.
+When a course is repeated, the student will earn credit for the course only once, but both the original grade and the grade for the repeated course will be included in the semester and cumulative grade point averages, each weighted by the credit-hours for the course.

 The student’s transcript will show the comment “REPEATED: NO CREDIT AWARDED” directly below the original grade.
-Similarly, if a student repeats a course for which he or she has already received either test (AP, IB, etc.) or transfer credit, the original credit will be removed and the transcript will show the comment "REPEATED: NO CREDIT AWARDED;" credit will instead be awarded for the course taken at Case Western Reserve University and the grade will be included in grade point average calculations.
-However, if the first attempt of the course resulted in a passing grade, but the second attempt results in a failing grade, then the original grade will remain, both grades will be included in the grade point average calculation, and the student will continue to earn credit for the first attempt.
-Similarly, if a student withdraws from a course that is being repeated, the original grade will stand.
-Course repetition may be exercised according to the following conditions:
+Similarly, if a student repeats a course for which he or she has already received either test (AP, IB, etc.) or transfer credit, the original credit will be removed and the transcript will show the comment "REPEATED: NO CREDIT AWARDED;" credit will instead be awarded for the course taken at Case Western Reserve University.
+However, if the first attempt of the course resulted in a passing grade but the second attempt results in a failing grade, the student will continue to earn credit for the first attempt; both grades will be included in the semester and cumulative grade point averages.

-- The course repeat option may not be exercised after a degree has been awarded.
+The course repeat option may not be exercised after a degree has been awarded.

-CAUTION: Students who are the recipients of any form of federal financial aid (grants, loans, work study, etc.) and repeat a course that previously earned a passing grade must enroll for a minimum of 12 credits for which credit had not been earned previously.
+CAUTION: Students who are the recipients of any form of federal financial aid (grants, loans, work study, etc.) and repeat a course that previously earned a passing grade must enroll for a minimum of 12 credit-hours for which credit had not been earned previously.